Beach house rentals in Montauk

 For more than 4,000 years, the Montaukett Native Americans lived on these lands — hunting, fishing, and farming cattle and sheep.
 They used what is now Ditch Plains Beach as a lookout point, since the surrounding moorlands kept the beach hidden until it’s seen at the edge of the cliff.
 It’s from the Montaukett name that the hamlet of Montauk got its name.
 These days, locals tend to refer to the area as “The End,” since there is no land point beyond its borders.
 But with 5,000 acres of beach and parklands, getting to Montauk is simply the beginning of endless outdoor adventures.

-The warm summer days serve as a magnet for weekenders looking to don their chicest beachwear and bask in the comfortable temperatures in the 60s and 70s Fahrenheit.
+The warm summer days serve as a magnet for weekenders looking to book one of the area’s vacation rentals, don their chicest beachwear, and bask in the comfortable temperatures in the 60s and 70s Fahrenheit.
 Winters hover in the upper 20s to mid-40s, so travelers generally stay away during the short days, since it isn’t just cold, but rainy and windy too.
 Fall and spring can range from the upper 30s to upper 60s, but it’s still no match for the peak outdoor season from mid-June to late September.
 As a peninsula surrounded by the Atlantic Ocean and Block Island Sound, the ocean breeze can be strong at times, so a windbreaker or light jacket is recommended, even on sunny days.

 The further east you go in Long Island, the bigger the waves get.
 As the easternmost point, Ditch Plains is best known for its incredible surfing conditions.
 But sunbathers, swimmers, and dog walkers also frequent the lifeguarded beach.